 3. Let Paul and his father, Duke Leto, be likable

 Something that gets lost when we talk about Dune is the idea that Frank Herbert's intention was to critique the idea of heroes in general.
 As the author said, "The bottom line of the Dune trilogy is: beware of heroes.
 Much better rely on your own judgment and your own mistakes."

 Since Paul Atreides and his family are central to a film version of Dune, it's tough to play with the audience's emotions too much.
-Lynch's Dune lighter on the cautionary aspects of Paul as a hero, and that's probably for the best.
-Dune is really bleak overall, and the actual villains so repulsive that you kind of need some "good guys" to root for.
+Lynch's Dune is lighter on the cautionary aspects of Paul as a hero, and that's probably for the best.
+Dune is really bleak overall, and the actual villains are so repulsive, you kind of need some "good guys" to root for.

 2. Give us that creepy-sounding "Voice"

 In all versions of Dune, the Bene Gesserit — and later Paul — have the ability to use a power called "the Voice."
-This is essentially an auditory version of a Jedi Mind trick; a certain creepy way of speaking compels a listen to do whatever the speaker demands.
+This is essentially an auditory version of a Jedi mind trick; a certain creepy way of speaking compels a listener to do whatever the speaker demands.
 Certain people can resist "the Voice," but for the most part, it's a pretty slick magical power.

-The way "the Voice" rendered in the Lynch Dune is not only memorable but 100 percent effective.
-It's equal parts horror-movie demon voice, with a touch of a mystical fantasy witch vibe.
+The way "the Voice" rendered in Lynch's Dune is not only memorable but 100 percent effective.
+It's equal parts horror-movie demon voice with a touch of a mystical fantasy witch vibe.
 It's really cool.
-Toward the end of Lynch's Dune, when Alia Atreides (Alicia Witt) says "For, he IS the Kwisatz Haderach!" it's hard to deny that level of awesomeness.
+Toward the end of Lynch's Dune, when Alia Atreides (Alicia Witt) says, "For, he IS the Kwisatz Haderach!" it's hard to deny that level of awesomeness.
 (Arguably, Alia isn't speaking in "the Voice" in this scene, but still.)

 1. Frontload the world-building